-Like most Singaporean churches, extending the land was not an option and so the existing plot had to be maximized.
+Like most Singaporean churches, extending the land of Wesley Methodist Church was not an option and so the existing plot had to be maximized.
 A budget was approved for the Plaza section of the church to be constructed on what was previously an open rooftop space.
 The church decided to fund a project to excavate the foundations and construct a new chapel below ground.
 The expansions have continued and what was initially penciled in as an S$1 million project rose to S$14 million in just six years.
 Whilst construction of Wesley Hall was in progress, the church had no option but to relocate its services to the Plaza Hall in addition to Bible House, located a stone’s throw away from WMC.
 E&E upgraded the sound reinforcement systems to enhance the extra services that were scheduled during the construction.
 EAW JF10 and JF60z speakers powered by Powersoft Digam M20D and M28Q amplifiers provided FOH and delays respectively, fed from SymNet Express 8×8 Cobra processing.
 Remaco 72×72-inch and 84×84-inch motorised projection screens, an Eiki XSP2500 DLP and Sony BRC-300P cameras were also supplied to the Plaza Hall for its multipurpose needs.

 Steve Sockey of Truephonic consultants was drafted in to enhance the acoustics for Wesley Hall’s contemporary style services.
 The L-shaped hall was acoustically treated with special K-13 spray-on foam paint, whilst RPG Binary Amplitude Diffsorbor (BAD) diffusion/ absorption panels were added to the lateral walls leading to specular scattering and a closer to ideal diffusion line.
 With the architect opposed to the suspension of any clusters of speakers on the grounds of aesthetics, a distributed audio system was designed in place of a favoured FOH specification.
 The system includes four EAW QX5694 speakers supplemented by four SB1000ZR subwoofers powered by Powersoft Digam D4002, D2002 and M50Q amplifiers.
 Two EAW UX3600 processors provide loudspeaker management, whilst a PreSonus Studio Live 24.4.2 digital console with a Firewire interface is used for mixing the musicians, choirs and singers on stage, who benefit from a selection of Shure wireless and wired microphones in addition to eight myMix personal monitors, receiving the resultant mix from the PreSonus console via an IEX-16L 16-channel live input expander.